cogentcore/cogent/README.md

 * need commands to run after saving (always reload after save) and general commands avail. including git (just use command line for everything of course!)

-* textview not resizing in gide -- wordwrap is past end of this line.

-* bg color of line numbers darker than regular text.

 * need autosave and crash files!